What You Should Know About Dog Growling

 Once you’ve assessed the situation, it’s important to take appropriate action.
 If the growling is directed at you, don’t try to approach or pet the dog.
 Instead, slowly back away from the dog and avoid making direct eye contact or sudden movements.
 Speak in a low and soothing voice and give the dog some space.
 If the dog continues to growl, it may be best to move away from the area or call for help from a professional.

-See also How to Stop a Nuisance Dog Barking
+See also How to Stop a Barking Dog at Night

 No matter what, it’s important to remember that there’s something about a big, burly canine that just makes us feel safe.
 Maybe it’s their imposing size or the way they seem to just know when we’re in danger.
 Whatever the reason, when a dog growls it’s usually a sign that they’re trying to protect us.
 But sometimes dog growls can be confusing and worrisome – what’s going on?
 In this article, we’ll help you understand why dogs growl, and how to deal with the situation if it happens to you.